SirVeggie/tiralabra-minesweeper-ai/Documentation/Weekly reports/Week3.md

 Made some improvements to the requirements specification doc as well as fixed some minor things.

-The plan is to do tests for the existing classes next.
+The plan is to do tests for the existing classes next after writing this report.

+## Next week
+The plan is to start making the global solver next week.
+It is going to be clearly harder than the local solver and I'm not sure how exactly I'm going to approach this problem.
+I'm sure I'll figure it out after thinking about it and searching the web for tips.

+I'm thinking of making more of a brute force version first, after which I can try to optimize it.